 worlds provide a scathing indictment of the project of empire.
 Employing the lens of Buddhist self-enquiry Beatty chronicles his own dissent from the values of the West, exposing the pathologies behind the narrative of progress.

 This is a very personal, but also universal, journey that examines the contemporary relevance of the Buddhist Dhamma in our postmodern world, and asks what it means to be awakened in coming to terms with grief, loss, and impermanence,

 while seeking an answer to the question Who Am I?
 In the context of recent history, mindfulness alone, he suggests, is not enough.
 At the heart of this exploration of the Indian mind he finds something authentic and profoundly challenging in the Buddha’s

-end suffering.
-Wide-ranging, evocative, full of incident and deep insight into our cultural predicament, this is a passionate and honest engagement with a teaching that perhaps can help cure us of the delusions and violent excesses of our age.
+path to end suffering.
+Wide-ranging, evocative, full of incident and deep insight into our global predicament, this is a passionate and honest engagement with a teaching that perhaps can provide a cure for the delusions and violent excesses of our age.

 THE BOOK IS AVAILABLE AT Between The Lines Bookshop, Village

 Market, Elysium Booskshop, Hardy Shopping Centre, Karen, Bookstop, YaYa Centre and Text Book Centre (available online).
 Price: 1,800 Kes.